 Tim Usherwood is Professor and Head of the Department of General Practice, Sydney Medical School (Westmead), University of Sydney, and is a clinical academic at Westmead Hospital.
 He has worked as a general practitioner at the community-controlled Aboriginal Medical Service Western Sydney since 1997.

 Professor Usherwood's research focuses on the evaluation of interventions to improve health outcomes in chronic disease & primary care.
 He has published more than 100 refereed research papers on these and other health-related topics in the UK and Australia.
 He has also published many other articles, book chapters and books.
-He has been a Chief Investigator on seven NHMRC-funded research projects (four current) and a large number of other studies using a range of quantitative, qualitative and mixed research methods.
+He has been a Chief Investigator on seven NHMRC-funded research projects (three current) and a large number of other studies using a range of quantitative, qualitative and mixed research methods.

 Professor Usherwood is Chairperson of the Diagnostics Expert Advisory Panel of the National Prescribing Service, and of the Advisory Board of the APHCRI Centre for Research Excellence in the Finance and Economics of Primary Care.
 He is an Associate of the Menzies Centre for Health Policy and a member of the Research Translation Faculty of the NHMRC.
 He is a member of the Editorial Executive of Australian Prescriber, and was a member of the Medical Journal of Australia's Content Review Committee 2002-2012.